jorgegv/rage1/doc/DATAGEN.md

 definitions for the different screen areas used by the game.
 All of then accept the following aguments:
   * `TOP`, `LEFT`, `BOTTOM`, `RIGHT`: (values are obvious)
+* `BINARY_DATA`: allows to include pieces of binary data from a given file in your game.
+Useful for embedding data that can be generated with external tools.
+More than one instance of `BINARY_DATA` can be specified, for including different data pieces.
+Arguments:
+  * `FILE`: mandatory, specifies the file that contains the raw data that will be included in the game.
+  * `OFFSET` and `SIZE`: optional, both specify the initial offset and size in bytes of the binary data that will be extracted from the file.
+Ie they are not specified, the whole file is included
+  * `SYMBOL`: mandatory, it specifies the name of the C symbol that your data will be made known as inside the program (that is, the variable name).
+This symbol is declared as a byte array ( `uint8_t my_symbol_name[]` )
+  * `CODESET`: optional, if using 128K mode it indicates the CODESET where the data will be loaded.
+If not specified, the data block will be loaded in the home bank, and so it will be available from any function in your game.
+If it is specified, the data will be available only from the functions that live in the same CODESET as the data.
+If compiling in 48K mode, this setting is ignored and the data goes into the the main codeset.
+  * `COMPRESS`: optional, if set to 1 the data will be stored compressed in the generated variable, ready to decompress with one of the ZX0 decompression functions.

 # FLOWGEN